-The colour you see in the photo is not true to what it really looked like.
-No matter what I did, I could never capture the true colour in a photo.
+The color you see in the photo is not true to what it really looked like.
+No matter what I did, I could never capture the true color in a photo.
 The hardware has also been replaced more than once.
 It’s such an easy way to give a new look to something old.

-The last few months, I am all for light and bright in our home.
+For the last few months, I am all for light and brightness in our home.
 The house has so much dark wood that sucks up light, and I’m slowly but surely getting rid of all that.
 The teal hutch was unique and beautiful but too dark.
 I crave white!
 Reflecting light.

 I used a paint-stripper and a putty knife, just like I did when I did a chair makeover in this post.
 After the top was stripped clean, I sealed it with white wax to tone down the yellow slightly.

-I gave the remaining paint a quick sanding to give the new paint something to grip to.
+I gave the remaining paint a quick sanding to give the new paint something to grip onto.
 Fusion Mineral Paint was my go-to for this project.
 It was my first time using this product, and I was excited to see if it was as great as everyone had said.
 And was it?
 Oh yes!
-It glides on, doesn’t have a strong smell and has excellent coverage.
+It glides on, doesn’t have a strong smell, and has excellent coverage.